logo learn the Quran caption learn the Quran Open Quran to learn

 Q: Some of us maybe wondering when going into the Holy Land why the People of Israel were commanded to commit what nowadays we call "widespread genocide" against their disbelieving enemy?

-A: It was not right to any prophet to have captives (of war) until he massacres in the land - you (all) want the temporary enjoyment (ransom) of this life and Allah wants (you to concentrate On) the Other Life and Allah is Al-Mighty, All-Wise.
+A: It was not right to any prophet to have captives (of war) until he massacres in the land - you (all) want the temporary enjoyment (ransom) of this life and Allah wants (you to concentrate on) the Other Life and Allah is AlMighty, All-Wise.

 Translation of: Ayah 67, Surat AlAnfal.
+(8:67)

-Note: Worshipping Allah as the One and Only God is the nature that Allah created man upon.
-When the majority of humanity deviates Allah's Command comes down to straighten them on Allah's Path.
-Allah's Justice dictates to honour the challenge that Satan made against Allah and Allah accepted.
+Also, Allah's Justice dictates to honour the challenge that Satan made against Allah and Allah accepted.
 Satan challenged to lure people to deviate them from Allah's Path.
-Yet Allah has predestined that His Word has to prevail.
+Yet Allah had predestined that Allah's Word has to prevail.

 Words: Asra = Captives, Yuthkhin = Massacres - To weaken the enemy by killing and wounding, Tureedouna = You want, Ardh = Temporary enjoyment, AlDunya = This life, AlAkhirah = The Other Life.